browniebroke/deezer-python/docs/source/api_reference/resources.md

 (resources-reference)=

-# Resources module
+# Resources

-This module model the various type of content that is being returned by the Deezer API into Python objects.
+A collection of Python classes modelling each type of content that is returned by the Deezer API.

 ```{toctree}
 :maxdepth: 1